yousufsadikot/Book-List/README.md

 **State Management:**
 It manages several states using the useState hook:

-&nbsp; books: Holds the list of artworks fetched from the API.
+books: Holds the list of artworks fetched from the API.

-&nbsp; loading: Indicates whether the data is still loading or not.
+loading: Indicates whether the data is still loading or not.

-&nbsp; searchQuery: Stores the user's search query for filtering artwork by title.
+searchQuery: Stores the user's search query for filtering artwork by title.

-&nbsp; selectedCategory: Stores the selected category for filtering artwrok.
+selectedCategory: Stores the selected category for filtering artwrok.

-&nbsp; currentPage: Tracks the current page number for pagination.
+currentPage: Tracks the current page number for pagination.

-&nbsp; recordsPerPage: Defines the number of records to display per page.
+recordsPerPage: Defines the number of records to display per page.

 **Fetching Data:**
 Utilizes the useEffect hook to fetch artwork data from the API when the component mounts or when searchQuery or selectedCategory changes.